Employer of Record (EOR) India: A Complete Guide

 LWF Both Nominal monthly/annual Select states only

 Staying compliant with these taxes and deductions is essential for smooth operations in India.
-An EOR or specialized payroll provider handles all these requirements managing calculations, filings, remittances, and providing timely updates as regulations evolve.
+An Employer of Record (EOR) or specialized payroll provider handles all these requirements managing calculations, filings, remittances, and providing timely updates as regulations evolve.

 What are the standard leave policies in India?[toc=Leaves Policies]